 What is a China Care Club?

-China Care Clubs are independent, student-run organizations that raise funds and awareness for our programs on their campus, as well as run community service programs (playgroups, mentoring, etc) to raise awareness of and build connections to Chinese culture, especially in their local adoptive community.
+China Care Clubs are independent, student-run organizations that raise funds and awareness for our programs on their campus, as well as run community service programs to build connections to Chinese culture, especially in their local adoptive community.
+As club members, students also have the opportunity to become advocates for a cause they care deeply about, and to gain useful skills as they learn to lead and work with a group of their peers.
 Club members are also eligible to apply for an exclusive volunteer trip at the China Care Home for medically fragile infants and toddlers in Beijing.

 Each club crafts its own fundraising stategy, which results in an incredible variety of formal and informal events - bake sales, benefit concerts, art shows, tie dyeing t-shirts, car washes, movie nights, and charity balls.
 There is no fundraising goal for clubs because we understand that the size of your club, the size of your school, and many other factors contribute to your ability to raise funds.
 We're grateful for any amount you raise to help the children.
 We do ask that clubs host at least one fundraising event or campaign each year, and posting and tagging us on social media, or sending us your pictures via email.

 Clubs should define a community service program that works for them and their community.
 This program may include playgroups for younger adopted children, mentoring for older adopted children, teaching Chinese lessons, pairing with local elementary schools to engage younger children in the club's philanthropic work, hosting speakers or movie viewings to raise awareness about Half the Sky's work in China... or any other creative way you can find to serve your community!
 We ask that clubs host at least 2-3 community service events each semester, and continue to post and send us your photos as well!

 Summer Volunteer Program